 Electrically, it was engineered using free tools on Windows and Linux.
 Although convoluted, was very rewarding once we found a way of generating the definition data, that also contains 8 drawings.

-Using Polyimide films and Gold/Nickel contact plating, facilitates high contact performance and a good level of maintainability.
+Using Polyimide films and Gold/Nickel contact plating, facilitates high contact performance and a excellent level of maintainability.

 From a cost perspective, using this technology would be out of the question on a commercialised high volume synthesizer product.